 Foam Gutter Guards

-Exposure to the sun is also a major concern, with the heat and UV rays distorting the shape of the foam and making it shrink; meaning it will no longer be able to fully protect the gutter system like it is meant to.
-Alongside that, the foam itself acts as the perfect base for organic matter to start growing and many home owners complain of noticing seeds beginning to sprout and mould growing within a year.
+Exposure to the sun is also a major concern, with foam gutter guards the heat and UV rays distorting the shape of the foam and making it shrink; meaning it will no longer be able to fully protect the gutter system like it is meant too.
+Alongside that, the foam gutter guard itself acts as the perfect base for organic matter to start growing and many home owners complain of noticing seeds beginning to sprout and mould growing within a year.

 Another very common type of gutter guards is the Brush style insert.
 Again a very low cost and affordable option for homeowners, they are also incredibly easy to install as they simply slot straight into the gutter itself.